leon9078/Z97X-UD3H_Monterey/ACPI/Tables/readme_Windows.txt

 But we can't do it with OpenCore Misc > Debug > SysReport option.
 This will dump the original OEM ACPI tables without any OC customizations applied.

-To dump the OEM ACPI tables with OC customization applied, we have to copy EFI_debug into a FAT32 USB drive.
+To dump the OEM ACPI tables with OC customization applied, we have to copy "EFI_USB" into a FAT32 USB drive.
 Rename the folder to "EFI".

 (Re)Boot, press F12 to show Boot menu, choose USB drive.
 At OpenCore boot menu, quickly press spacebar key to show Auxiliary entries